Wilkes-Barre Distracted Driver Accidents Attorney

 I’m an 8th grade teacher and (more importantly) a mother.
 My eldest son Liam will be old enough to get his permit in a couple weeks – a terrifying realization for any mother (though no longer being his chauffeur does have its benefits!).

 He’s been chomping at the bit to drive, so I told him we would do some preemptive research.
 Your Distracted Driver Accidents page is one of the ones we came across and appreciated.
-Have you seen this other guide?
-I found the article very informative, and it has a ton of resources.
-Perhaps it would be a worthwhile addition to your page.
-Just a thought!

 Thank you for putting these resources out there to help young drivers, and ease the minds of concerned parents.